Panama Healthcare Options If You CANNOT Get Health Insurance

 Here’s another example of medical care in Panama – written by John in Las Tablas!

 So yesterday, this happened.
 After over a month after my graceful landing on my shoulder by missing the final step on my stairway, I finally went to see my doctor.
-Took my Spanish-speaking fiance with me, but the doctor speaks a little English, so I understood most of what he was saying.
+I took my Spanish-speaking fiance with me, but the doctor speaks a little English, so I understood most of what he was saying.
 Good guy.
 From Cuba.
-Examined me and told me he didn’t think I broke anything or did any serious damage, but wanted me to go to the local hospital for X-rays and 2 steroid shots.
-(Have to get 2 more sets of shots, one set today, one set tomorrow) Cost for a 30 minute consultation? $24.
+He examined me and told me he didn’t think I broke anything or did any serious damage but wanted me to go to the local hospital for X-rays and 2 steroid shots.
+(Have to get 2 more sets of shots, one set today, and one set tomorrow) Cost for a 30-minute consultation? $24.

 So now it’s off to the Hospital.
 Asked where X-ray was and a guy walked us right there.
 Very nice and helpful.
 Took two X-rays and when I asked where I needed to pay, the lady in X-ray told me there was no charge.
 She then pointed to a set of double doors and said I would get my shot just on the other side.
 Total time at X-ray?
 About 5 minutes.

-Walked through the double doors and there’s a counter with several medical folks sitting / standing / talking.
+I walked through the double doors, and there was a counter with several medical folks sitting / standing / talking.
 A doctor looking guy asked if he could help us.
 I handed him my paper from my doctor.
 He looked at it, handed it to a nurse and she got up and left.
 Five minutes later she came back, ushered me to a treatment room, told me to drop my shorts, gave me a shot in each butt cheek, and sent me on my way.
 Again no charge.
 Total time getting the shots?
 About 10 minutes.
 Again, no cost.

 So for that medical care today, it cost $24 and from the time I arrived at my doctor’s office to the final procedure at the hospital, no more than an hour and a half.
 How cool is that? — in Las Tablas, Los Santos, Panama.